Linda Hogan (ethicist)

 Linda F. Hogan (born 1964) is an Irish ethicist, ecumenist and academic, specialising in Christian ethics, political ethics, human rights, gender, and ecumenism.
 She is Professor of Ecumenics at Trinity College Dublin, where she was also its vice-provost from 2011 to 2016.
 She worked as a lecturer at the University of Chester and University of Leeds before joining the staff of Trinity College, Dublin.

 Early life and education

-Hogan is from Callan, County Kilkenny, Republic of Ireland.
+Hogan is from Callan, County Kilkenny, Ireland.
 She was educated at St. Brigid's College, an all-girls Catholic school in Callan.
 She studied history and theology at National University of Ireland Maynooth and St Patrick's College, Maynooth (a Catholic seminary and pontifical university that shares NUIM's campus), graduating with a Bachelor of Arts (BA) degree.
 She remained at Maynooth to study for a two-year Master of Arts (MA) degree.
 Then moved to Trinity College Dublin, to undertake research in theology for her Doctor of Philosophy (PhD) degree, which she completed in 1991.